Montes Claros: Administrative evolution

 One hundred twenty-four years after Antônio Gonçalves Figueira obtained the sesmaria, the village had developed sufficiently to gain independence, separating from the municipality of Serro Frio (now Serro).
 Through the efforts of local political leaders, the municipality was established by the Law of October 13, 1831, named Montes Claros de Formigas.
 Its independent municipal life began in 1832 with the election and inauguration of the first Municipal Chamber.

-By 1857, the then-village (municipality) of Montes Claros de Formigas had just over 2,000 inhabitants, with infrastructure typical of most municipalities in the province.
-Under Law 802 of July 3 of that year, the village was elevated to city status, adopting the name Montes Claros.
-Despite starting its independent municipal life in 1832 with the Municipal Chamber’s inauguration and the election of its Executive Agent (equivalent to a mayor), the city traditionally celebrates its anniversary on July 3 (referencing 1857) rather than October 16 (1832), the date of its emancipation from Serro.
+By 1857, the then-village (municipality) of Montes Claros had just over 2,000 inhabitants, with infrastructure typical of most municipalities in the province.
+The municipality of Montes Claros de Formigas had existed since 1831 and began its independent municipal administration in 1832 with the inauguration of the Municipal Chamber and the election of its Executive Agent, equivalent to a mayor.
+Under Law 802 of July 3, 1857, the village was elevated to city status, officially adopting the name Montes Claros.[9]
+Despite starting its independent municipal life in 1832, the city traditionally celebrates its anniversary on July 3, referencing its elevation to city status rather than October 16, 1832, the date of its emancipation from Serro.
 This history was clarified in the article “The Invention of July 3” published in the journal Unimontes Científica.

 Under provincial law no. 1398 of November 27, 1867, and state law no. 2 of September 14, 1891, the district of Brejos das Almas (formerly São Gonçalo do Brejo das Almas) was created, becoming the municipality’s first district.
 Over time, Montes Claros’ territory underwent several territorial losses and administrative reorganizations, eventually comprising its current districts in the 1980s: Aparecida do Mundo Novo, Ermidinha, Miralta, Nova Esperança, Panorâmica, Santa Rosa de Lima, São João da Vereda, São Pedro de Garça, and Vila Nova de Minas.